• Skip to main content

 Jim Dethmer: Leading Above the Line [The Knowledge Project Ep. #60]

-Jim Dethmer, founder of The Conscious Leadership Group shares practical advice about becoming more self-aware, ditching the victim mindset, and connecting more fully with the people in our lives.
+Jim Dethmer shares practical advice about becoming more self-aware, ditching the victim mindset, and connecting more fully with the people in our lives.

-My guest today is Jim Dethmer, founding partner at the Conscious Leadership Group and the co-author of the insightful book, The 15 Commitments of Conscious Leadership.
+My guest is Jim Dethmer, co-author of the insightful book, The 15 Commitments of Conscious Leadership.

 This was a difficult conversation to keep on track because there were so many fascinating rabbit holes I wanted to jump into.
-We talked about getting out of the victim mindset, cultivating habits of consciousness, the value of feedback, and so much more.
+We discussed overcoming the victim mindset, cultivating habits of consciousness, the importance of feedback, and much more.

 This episode is a masterclass in understanding and regulating your thoughts and emotions.
-You’ll learn how to operate from a place of love rather than fear and anger, the three ways you can increase your self-awareness, and the transformative power of “the line.”
+You’ll learn how to operate from a place of love rather than fear and anger, the three ways to increase your self-awareness, and the transformative power of “the line.”

 Here are a few highlights from our conversation: